General terms and conditions

 13.1 Scope and purpose

-With respect to and for the purpose of the performance of the services pursuant to an agreement concluded by the client with Titeca, the client shall provide Titeca with personal data and shall authorise and instruct Titeca to process their personal data in accordance with the provisions of this agreement.
+In connection with and for the performance of the services under an agreement entered into by the client with Titeca, the client transfers personal data to Titeca and authorizes Titeca to process its personal data in accordance with the provisions of this agreement.

 The personal data may be processed with the purpose of performing the services under the agreement, including the following purposes: